 - Molly escaped to Les and Sam's flower farm to heal between chemo episodes, which she described as "the safest place I know."
 What is your safest place? - When has your body betrayed you?
 At what ages has your body insisted on claiming the lion's share of your attention?
 What do you love most about your body and what it can do? - Molly's friend Jessie, who died of ALS, wrote a poem that ended, "In the house of an ALS patient, the glass is half full, for otherwise it is too heavy to carry."
-Who are the people you have known who adapted to their chronic or degenerative illnesses in surprising ways? - For some, the words or image of the "blood of Christ" figure into their faith.
-How do those words resonate, or lack resonance, in your faith?
-How do you understand the blood as an element of the sacrament of communion? - Have you ever donated (or received) blood?
+How have you known people to adapt to their chronic or degenerative illnesses in surprising ways? - Have you ever donated (or received) blood?
 What was that experience like?